CNN correspondent blocked from White House press event

 "Did Michael Cohen betray you, Mr. President," Collins could be heard asking Trump in a clip provided by CNN.
 "Mr. President, did Michael Cohen betray you?
 Mr. President, are you worried about what Michael Cohen is going to say to prosecutors?"

 Collins could also be heard asking about Russian President Vladimir Putin, who met with Trump in Helsinki, Finland, this month and was in the process of being invited to Washington for a followup meeting.
 "Why has Vladimir Putin not accepted your invitation?" she asked.
 "Why has Vladimir Putin not accepted your invitation, Mr. President?
-Are you worried about what is on the other tapes, Mr. President."
+Are you worried about what is on the other tapes, Mr. President?"

 The president did not address Collins' questions.